r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 It's all right, Mash.
 If they are content to make a decision this way, it is not our place to interfere.

 **Goredolf:**
 Just you, me, and whatever hand we choose to play!
 A fair fight if ever there was one!
-What do you say, young {(M) man /(F) lady}!?
+What do you say, young [♂ man /♀ lady]!?

 ---